 If any of this sounds familiar, you are not alone.
-One in five households is caring for an older adult.
-The good news is, a variety of programs can help pull together the assistance you need.
+According to a report by AARP and the National Alliance for Caregiving, one in six households is caring for an older adult.
+The good news is that there is a variety of programs that can help pull together the assistance you need.

 An Aging Life Care Manager can

-Below are some tips for creating support systems that can help your aging parent stay at home for as long as is safely possible:
+Below are some tips for creating support systems that can help your loved one stay at home for as long as is safely possible:

 Fill in this form and one of our caring staff will get back to you.

-Family members who have cared for a loved one for a long time acknowledge that they are able to do a better job when they accept help from others.
-Even when they enjoy the process, it can still be a lot of work.
+Those who have cared for a loved one for a long time know they are able to do a better job when they accept help from others.
+Even when you enjoy the process, it can still be a lot of work.
 And caring for an aging parent may go on for an extended period of time.
-You need to pace yourself.
-A willingness to accept help is the first step.
+You need to pace yourself, and willingness to accept help is the first step.

-For many family caregivers, noble but inaccurate beliefs can create obstacles to getting help:
+For many family caregivers, noble but skewed beliefs can keep them from reaching out for help:

 “I should be able to do this by myself.”